Balajichandra/Emotion-detection-Using-deep-learning/README.md

 # CNN Model:

 &#x270D;The idea is to develop a simple CNN model from scratch, and evaluate the performance to set a baseline.
-The following steps to improve the model are:
+The following steps to improve the model are:<br>
             &#x1F526;Data augmentation: Rotations, noising, scaling to avoid overfitting.<br>
              &#x1F526;Transferred Learning: Using a pre-trained network construct some additional layer at the end to   fine tuning our model.